home-assistant/home-assistant.io/source/_integrations/traccar_server.markdown

 Unique ID:
   description: This will be the unique ID of the device tracker in Traccar Server followed by `position_altitude`.
 State:
-  description: This will be the altitude in meters (you can select a different unit in the entity options if you want).
+  description: This will be the altitude in meters.
+You can select a different unit in the entity options if you want.
 {% endconfiguration_basic %}

 This entity does not have any attributes.

 ### Sensor - Battery

-The Traccar Server integration will create a [sensor](/integrations/sensor) entity for each device registered in Traccar Server to show the battery percentage reported by the Traccar Server.
+The Traccar Server integration will create a [sensor](/integrations/sensor) entity for each device registered in Traccar Server to show the remaining battery percentage reported by the Traccar Server.

 This entity is disabled by default.